romellem/advent-of-code/2021/24/README.md

 MONAD imposes additional, mysterious restrictions on model numbers, and legend says the last copy of the MONAD documentation was eaten by a [tanuki](https://en.wikipedia.org/wiki/Japanese_raccoon_dog).
 You'll need to _figure out what MONAD does_ some other way.

 To enable as many submarine features as possible, find the largest valid fourteen-digit model number that contains no `0` digits. _What is the largest model number accepted by MONAD?_

+## --- Part Two ---

+As the submarine starts booting up things like the [Retro Encabulator](https://www.youtube.com/watch?v=RXJKdh1KZ0w), you realize that maybe you don't need all these submarine features after all.

+_What is the smallest model number accepted by MONAD?_